Rustam Emomali: Early life and football career

 In 2007, Rustam Emomali co-founded the Dushanbe-based football club Istiklol and, during the next several years, he served as the club's captain and played for it as a striker.
 The club has won five national championships consecutively since 2011, owing at least partially to very favorable refereeing and other preferences.
 In 2011, Rustam Emomali was appointed deputy president of Tajikistan's Football Federation (TFT) and joined the International Relations Committee of the Olympic Council of Asia.

-In January 2012, the TFT named Rustam Emomali its new president.
+In January 2012, a designated TFT pannel voted unanimously to appoint Emomali its new president for a four-year term.
 Following the appointment, he stopped playing for FC Istiklol and promised to cut all ties to the club.
 Starting in 2012, he served as a member of the FIFA Development Committee for two years.
 In 2016, the TFT reelected Rustam Emomali as its president for another four years.

-He is known for his two expensive hobbies: car racing and collecting sports cars.
+Emomali is known for his two expensive hobbies: car racing and collecting sports cars.

 He is the first recipient of "Argali Conservation Achievement Award".

-Political promotions
+Political career

 After graduating from the university, Rustam Emomali enjoyed rapid career growth thanks to his status as a son of the country's president.
 In 2006, he was appointed a leading specialist at Tajikistan's Organization for Cooperation with the World Trade Organization.
 In 2009, he got a job as a leading specialist in the State Committee on Investments and State Property (SCISP) and was soon promoted to the position of a head of a department in the committee.
 During his work in the SCISP, he also served as an adviser to the committee.
 Also in 2009, Rustam Emomali was appointed a deputy head of the Youth Union, the Tajik successor to the Soviet-era Komsomol organization.
 Starting in 2009, Rustam Emomali began attending major international summits and meetings with foreign dignitaries in Tajikistan.
 In 2010, he became a member of the central executive committee of the People's Democratic Party of Tajikistan and was elected a member of the Dushanbe municipal parliament.

 In February 2011, Emomali Rahmon appointed Rustam Emomali head of the anti-smuggling department in the Customs Service, the first in a number of senior law-enforcement positions that the Tajik president's son has held.
 Soon after the appointment, he was given the rank of major.
 In November 2013, Rustam Emomali was appointed head of the Customs Service.
 The appointment came with a new military rank, major general.
 In March 2015, president Emomali Rahmon appointed his son to head Tajikistan's principal anti-corruption agency, the State Agency For Financial Control and Measures Against Corruption.

-In January 2017, Rustam Emomali was appointed Mayor of Dushanbe, a key position, which is seen by some analysts as the next step to the top of the government.
+In January 2017, Rustam Emomali was appointed Mayor of Dushanbe by his father, a key position, which is seen by some analysts as the next step to the top of the government.